nielsdimmers/ProductivityTools/README.md

 # productivity tools
 Tools to help me be more productive

+Currently, the tool supports the following commands:

+tk - add a task
+log - do a log check
+daily - get a daily update
+b - add a grocery (send empty to get list) week - return the week number weight - set your weight grateful - set your grateful thought goal - set your goal (or leave empty to get it)

+Add a / before it in telegram to execute them when sending messages to the bot.

 # Change log
 (most recent on top)

+## 2023-01-08
++ (medium) Added feedback to micro journal (you now get a confirmation message or error message)
++ (minor)  Added a list of commands to the README file
++ (minor)  Fixed a bug with command ``/b`` where there wasn't a response (related to ``async`` / ``await``)
++ (medium) Added functionality so that an empty ``/grateful`` shows the grateful message
++ (minor)  Added markup to more explicitly show commands in the readme

 ## 2023-01-02
 + (minor)  fixed the date on the previous update